 Natural disasters, severe weather and climate

 The hurricane season is June to November when landslides, mudslides, flooding and disruptions to essential services may occur.
 Monitor local media reports and follow the instructions of local emergency officials.

-In the event of an approaching hurricane, you should identify your local shelter.
+In the event of an approaching hurricane, identify your local shelter.
 Flights in and out of affected areas could be delayed or suspended.
 Available flights may fill quickly.
-You should contact your airline for the latest flight information.
+Contact your airline for the latest flight information.
 The hurricane could also affect access to sea ports in the region.
 In some areas, adequate shelter from a severe hurricane may not be available to all who may choose to stay.
-You should familiarise yourself with your hotel or cruise ship evacuation plans.
-You should carry your travel documents (passport, picture IDs) at all times or secure them in a safe, waterproof location.
+Familiarise yourself with your hotel or cruise ship evacuation plans.
+Carry your travel documents (passport, picture IDs) at all times or secure them in a safe, waterproof location.
 We also suggest that you contact friends and family in Australia with updates about your welfare and whereabouts.
-For further information, see our Severe Weather page.
+For further information, see our

-If you are travelling to Trinidad and Tobago during hurricane season, you should contact your tour operator to check whether tourist services at your planned destination have been affected.
+If you are travelling to Trinidad and Tobago during hurricane season, contact your tour operator to check whether tourist services at your planned destination have been affected.